GM to sink over $900M into 4 plants, Flint to get new engine - NewsBreak

 GM has a goal of selling only electric passenger vehicles by 2035, but Johnson said that's a dozen years out, a period when many customers will still want gas engines.

 “We know that has a horizon,” he said.
-“Between here and there, there are a lot of internal combustion customers that we don't want to loose,” he said.
+“Between here and there, there are a lot of internal combustion customers that we don't want to lose,” he said.

 In addition to Flint, GM's engine components plant in Bay City, Michigan, will get $216 million to build camshafts and connecting rods, and to machine engine blocks and heads for the new V8 being built in Flint.
 The plant now employs about 425.